sybrew/the-seo-framework/readme.txt

 			- `wp_is_json_request()`
 			- `wp_is_jsonp_request()`
 			- `wp_is_xml_request()`
+	* **Administration:**
 		* Tooltip text is now more specifically colored white, making text legible again with some custom admin themes.
 		* Addressed a regression from TSF v4.2.0 where WordPress admin color schemes stopped affecting TSF's color scheme.
 Affected are:
 			* Tooltip background and text color.
 			* Post/Page SEO Settings active-tab border color.
 		* Title and description lengths are now calculated more quickly and more accurately for the SEO Bar.
-	* Words with attached plain connector punctuation (`l'apostrophe`) now get tested correctly for repeated words.
-	* Words with attached plain connector punctuation (`l'apostrophe`) are now considered starting or mid-sentence words, so the `l'`-part of `l'apostrophe` will also be included in the description when it's at the start, and the `apostrophe` part won't be trimmed anymore if not followed by at least 2 more words or final punctuation (dot).
 		* Dashlane is being decadent by first removing a perfectly good desktop app, and then they quickly stopped adhering to agreed upon web accessibility standards.
 Since, it is trying to shove their own "standard" down our throats.
 We won't mention that "standard," for no one should use it.
 			* You should try Nordpass, for Dashlane's incompetence [shall not pass](https://www.youtube.com/watch?v=3xYXUeSmb-Y).
 		* The SEO Settings meta box is now also styled correctly inside the Block Editor for other post types than 'post' when positioned under the content.
 			* Most notably, the padding and border around the settings make it much easier on your eyes.
+	* **Description:**
+		* Words with attached plain connector punctuation (`l'apostrophe`) now get tested correctly for repeated words.
+		* Words with attached plain connector punctuation (`l'apostrophe`) are now considered starting or mid-sentence words, so the `l'`-part of `l'apostrophe` will also be included in the description when it's at the start, and the `apostrophe` part won't be trimmed anymore if not followed by at least 2 more words or final punctuation (dot).
+	* **Compatibility:**
 		* Fixed a [bug in Polylang](https://github.com/polylang/polylang/issues/928) that breaks all plugins but Yoast SEO and achieves nothing but slowing down your site -- simply, by purging Polylang's egregious AJAX-handler from browser memory.
 	* Resolved an issue where the description generator didn't recognize non-closing element tags in unescaped attributes.
 		* `<el attr="test>">content<el>` must match `content`, not `">content`.
 	* Resolved an issue where the description generator didn't recognize second or later unclosed attributes in an element.